HypenHypen

 onCreated

-Lifecycle hook called when the module mounts:
+Lifecycle hook called when the module mounts.
+Receives (state, context?):

 .onCreated(async (state, context) => {